 - Control plant growth in ponds, ditches, and shallow wetlands.

 Have a question about mosquitoes?
 If so, send me an e-mail at AskMrLittle@WesternExterminator.com and I’ll get back to you right away with the information you are looking for.

 Until next time, thanks for making Western Exterminator Company “The Final Word in Pest Control®”

-Have a nuisance-pest free day.
+Have a pest free day.